What Is the Best Type of Pool for Cold Climates? Concrete vs. Fiberglass vs. Vinyl Liner

 Let’s dive in.

 Concrete Pools in Cold Climates

-Concrete pools are the most common pool type across the country, including many of the cold northern states.
+Concrete or gunite pools are the most common pool type across the country, including many of the cold northern states.
 These pools are made up of rebar, sprayed concrete, and a surface material like plaster (most common), pebble, or tile.
 They are also the most expensive of the inground pool types and the most labor and cost-intensive to maintain.

 Most pool contractors who build concrete pools in cold areas will build them with additional support to better withstand freezing temperatures.
 This helps a little, but you might still experience issues with your concrete pool over the winter.

 Problems with Concrete Pools in Cold Climates

 The biggest problem that you can run into with a concrete pool in cold weather is structural cracks in the concrete caused by freeze and thaw cycles.
 Concrete expands and contracts as the temperature goes from freezing to mild and can crack in the process.
 Structural concrete pool cracks can cause leaks or lead to bigger issues if they shift the pool plumbing.